dskinner/damsel/README.md

 		#content Hello
 ```

-A css function is available in damsel that pieces together the links for output when Execute is called.
+A css (and js) function is available in damsel that pieces together the items appropriately for output when Execute is called.
 Added your own functions to the html/template funcMap will allow you to use it as a filter.
 The following function signature is suggested:

 ```